 Better local facilities, preserved heritage and organization of frequent social events are amongst other positive effects, which can, however, be traced back to luxury travelers mostly in cases of smaller towns.

 Conscious Travel is the New Luxury with its Perks for All

-As seen in the previous years, luxury travel is turning from cocktail sipping by the pool and limousine shuttles to diamond hotels into authentic, conscious and self-growth-oriented sector.
+As seen in the previous years, luxury travel is turning from cocktail-sipping by the pool and limousine shuttles to diamond hotels into the authentic, conscious and self-growth-oriented sector.
 The transformational travel, a megatrend already in 2018, is taking it to the next level in 2019, demanding authentic, environmentally-friendly experiences concerned with physical wellness and stimulating mentality through workshops and conferences.

 With the change of perception of luxury, communities and nature in travel destinations can benefit in ways it could not before.
-Increased awareness of costumer demands make governments to preserve natural sights, restrict construction to appeal aesthetically.
-In terms of positive cultural impacts, the exposure to different attitudes towards race, religious views, gender equality, and others, allow to build less discriminatory environment, bridging nations and states.
+Increased awareness of customer demands makes governments preserve natural sights, restrict construction to appeal aesthetically.
+In terms of positive cultural impacts, the exposure to different attitudes towards race, religious views, gender equality, and others, allow building less discriminatory environment, bridging nations and states.
 The ecological preferences directly stimulate hoteliers to offer sustainable hotels, whilst social impact goes hand in hand with economic developments and political action to attract more tourists to less populated, rural areas.

 Overall, travel is still one of the major sources of negative impacts, but with the ongoing change of perception from high-spenders, the whole offering to any kind of traveler across America, Europe and Asia is expected to change, ultimately improving the sustainability of travel.